dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 ### Format YAML, Markdown, JSON

 To format your YAML, Markdown, or JSON code, dbt Cloud integrates with [Prettier](https://prettier.io/), which is an opinionated code formatter.
 Formatting is available on all branches, including your protected primary git branch.
-Since the dbt Cloud IDE prevents commits to the protected branch, you can commit those changes to a new branch.
+Since the dbt Cloud IDE prevents commits to the protected branch, it prompts you to commit those changes to a new branch.

 1. Open a `.yml`, `.md`, or `.json` file.
 2. In the console section (located below the **File editor**), select the **Format** button to auto-format your code in the **File editor**.
 Use the **Code Quality** tab to view code errors.